trojanowski/react-apollo-hooks/README.md

 );
 ```

-Note: to check if data is loaded use the [Suspense](https://reactjs.org/docs/code-splitting.html#suspense) component:
+To check if data is loaded use the [Suspense](https://reactjs.org/docs/code-splitting.html#suspense) component:

 ```javascript
 import React, { Suspense } from 'react';